 Favorite Pizza: Ambrogio15 paper-thin-crust pizza topped with buffalo mozzarella and prosciutto crudo.
 It reminds him of his childhood in Milano, where he used to go to his favorite pizzeria with Giacomo and other friends and where he fell in love with pizza-making process.

-Andrea is an HR specialist who specializes in the foodservice industry.
+Andrea is an HR expert who specializes in the foodservice industry.
 He fell in love with San Diego — and with his wife — during an academic semester at SDSU.

 After receiving his M.Sc. in business management from Bocconi University, taking part in a global community development program in Russia, and becoming an HR recruiter and consultant, Andrea decided to follow his passion and enter the restaurant business.
 He has been passionate about food since his childhood when he assisted his grandfather in wine making and vegetable gardening.